Integrative-Transcriptomics/Classico/Readme.md

 ## References
 [1] Walter M Fitch.
-Toward defining the course of evolution: minimum change for a specific tree topology.
-Systematic Biology, 20(4):406–416, 1971.
+Toward defining the course of evolution: minimum change for a specific tree topology. *Systematic Biology*, 20(4):406–416, 1971.